Consumer Unit & Fuse Board Upgrades

 There are several common situations where a consumer unit upgrade is either necessary or strongly recommended.

-If you are having an EV charger installed, the additional circuit required for the charger often necessitates a consumer unit upgrade.
-EV chargers draw a significant load, typically 7.2kW on a 32-amp circuit, and your existing board may not have the capacity, the spare ways or the required level of protection to accommodate this safely.
-Many of our EV charger installations include a consumer unit upgrade as part of the project.
+EV chargers draw a significant load (typically 7.2kW on a 32-amp circuit).
+Your existing board may not have the capacity, spare ways or required protection to accommodate this safely.

-If you are experiencing frequent tripping, especially where multiple circuits go off at the same time, a split-load board with grouped RCDs is the usual culprit.
-Upgrading to individual RCBOs resolves the nuisance tripping and makes fault diagnosis far simpler.
+If multiple circuits go off at the same time, a split-load board with grouped RCDs is usually the culprit.
+Individual RCBOs resolve this and make fault diagnosis simpler.

 What Does a Consumer Unit Upgrade Involve?